The best presents are either:

 A trip to the theatre

 I used to have a boyfriend who worked for See Tickets, so I have seen almost all the long-running musicals in London.
 Matilda is my favourite and good for pretty much everyone; lyricist Tim Minchin has done a sublime job of making it work for grown-ups, too, but Phantom of the Opera is a classic with a really cracking score.
-I’d also recommend The Book of Mormon for those who like their humour politically incorrect with cussin’ aplenty.
+I just saw Miss Saigon and it is fantastic – lots of big special effects (and quite a bit of raunchy dancing, so maybe not one to take your parents to).
+I’d also recommend The Book of Mormon (my review here) for those who like their humour politically incorrect with cussin’ aplenty.

 Cashmere, which is combed from the stomachs of an especially silky-bellied variety of goat, is the most luxurious fabric there is.
 You can buy gloves from Johnstons from £22 and many high-street stores do decent cashmere sweaters, but if you really want to push the boat out a top quality jumper from Brora or Pringle will set you back around £300.
-(Make sure you print out washing instructions!
-Cashmere is not meant to be machine washed or dry cleaned – despite what the label might say – it requires gentle hand-washing.)
+(Make sure you print out washing instructions to give with your gift!
+Cashmere is not meant to be machine washed or dry cleaned, despite what the label might say.
+As a natural fibre, it needs gentle handwashing and should be left to dry flat.)

 Everyone loves music, but everyone also insists on listening to it via their tinny Apple headphones.
 There’s a whole range of incredible headphones out there to fit any budget, and I’m certainly no expert, but in my experience Bose’s noise-cancelling headphones are so effective you can barely hear anything even when you’re not playing music.